AdobeDocs/control-panel.en/help/control-panel-home.md

 ## What's new

-**Top 10 files consuming space on SFTP servers**

-You can now identify the top 10 files that are consuming the most space on an SFTP server.
-[Read more](sftp/using/sftp-storage-management.md)
+**Delegation removal for subdomains delegated to Adobe**

+You can now remove the delegation of a subdomain that has been delegated to Adobe, including CNAME setup.
+[Learn more](../subdomains-certificates/using/remove-delegated-subdomains.md)

-**Service Calendar reminders**
+**Service calendar**

-Service Calendar now allows you to set reminders in order to be notified by email before an event is going to occur on your instances.
-[Read more](service-events/service-events.md)

-**Subdomains' CSR generation enhancements**

-Several enhancements have been made to the CSR generation process.
-[Read more](subdomains-certificates/using/renewing-subdomain-certificate.md)
+Service calendar now provides a calendar view to keep track of important events occuring on your instances.
+In addition, information has been added on the notifications sent to users that subscribed to Control Panel alerts.
+[Learn more](../service-events/service-events.md)

 >[!CAUTION]
 >